BtabOrg/bookface/README.md

 ================================================================

 A person visits the website
+- A person can use the registration form.
-- A "registration" process should be prepared.
+- A registration form should be able to accept input.
+- A person can use the login form.
-- A "registration" form should be able to accept input.
+- A login form should be able to accpet input.

 A person enters data into the registration form.
 - A "registration" process should be prepared.